-2. Maritime Labour Convention and Seafarer's Employment Agreements
+3. Maritime Labour Convention and Seafarer's Employment Agreements

-Yachts engaged in trade registered with the Cayman Islands, of any tonnage, are required to comply with the Cayman Islands legislation implementing the Maritime Labour Convention 2006 (MLC).
+Merchant ships registered with the Cayman Islands, of any tonnage, are required to comply with the Cayman Islands legislation implementing the Maritime Labour Convention 2006 (MLC).

-Yachts of 500 gross tonnage and above require an MLC inspection and following a successful inspection a Maritime Labour Certificate will be issued, which includes a Declaration of Maritime Labour Compliance (DMLC) Parts I and II.
+Ships of 500 gross tonnage and above require an MLC inspection and following a successful inspection a Maritime Labour Certificate will be issued, which includes a Declaration of Maritime Labour Compliance (DMLC) Parts I and II.
 The inspection schedule follows the same format as ISM and ISPS audits - interim, initial, intermediate and renewal inspections on a five year cycle.
-Further information on the certificate cycle for ISM/ISPS/MLC inspections is provided in Section 7 of this handbook.
-Yachts of under 500 gross tonnage will be inspected for MLC as part of their Large Yacht Code surveys.
+Further information on the certificate cycle for ISM/ISPS/MLC inspections is provided in Section 8 of this handbook.